flyingmachine/brave-clojure-web/content/2-getting-started.md

 1
 ```

-OK that's enough for now.
-Once we actually start learning Clojure the
-Language, the REPL will be an invaluable tool.
-It will allow you to
-instantly try out Clojure code.
+Awesome!

+Conceptually, the REPL is similar to SSH.
+In the same way that you can
+use SSH to interact with a remote server, the Clojure REPL allows you
+to monkey around with a running Clojure process.
+This can be very
+powerful, as you can even attach a REPL to a live, production app and
+modify your program as it runs.
+For now, though, we'll be using the
+REPL to build our knowledge of Clojure syntax and semantics.

 At this point you should have the basic knowledge you need to begin
 learning the Clojure language without having to fuss with tools.
+To
+learn how to interaact with Clojure even more proficiency, however,
+we'll cover Emacs in depth.
+If that's not your cup of tea, feel free
+to skip ahead!
+Once there's more content to skip ahead to!